seb3773/q4osXpack/README.md

 ## ▓▓ Qtools system script:
 A set of usefull system tools for tuning/cleaning your installation.

+## ▓▓ Winapps script:
+Some windows apps I'm using sometimes, with no adequate linux equivalent for me (please note the "FOR ME"; I know there are some kind of linux alternatives for all of these programs.
+But !
+Sometimes I need, for example, MS Office to open a particular document, not compatible with linux alternatives, or Photoshop, because I can't get used to Gimp, and I'm a very very long time user of photoshop...
+Once again, these are personnal choices, you can just ignore them if it's useless for you.)

 ______________________________________________________________________________________________________________________________________
 ¤¤ Please note that these scripts were initially designed for my own usage, and only for Q4OS, never thought of sharing them at the first place, but I thought it may be of interest for some other people...
 Be aware that they reflects my choices, so maybe not yours.
 Please take a look a the sources of the scripts before trying them, you're welcome to modify or improve them for you :)    ¤¤¤